 Authoritative detailed information is available at the TST website, www.tst.edu.
 Enquiries about the D.Min. program should be directed to the Director of D.Min.
 Studies at TST.
 Enquiries about the Academic Graduate Degree programs should be directed to Wycliffe's Academic Graduate Degree Director, Professor Marion Taylor, who can be reached at marion.taylor@wycliffe.utoronto.ca or through the college switchboard.
 Questions about studies in specific areas may be addressed to the faculty member involved.
-The Director of the Graduate Centre for Theological Studies is Professor Colleen Shantz and his email is gcts.director@utoronto.ca.
+The Director of the Graduate Centre for Theological Studies can be reached at gcts.director@utoronto.ca.
 Any changes to Academic Graduate programs will be posted to the Toronto School of Theology website.